Destroying Bicolored $P_3$s by Deleting Few Edges: Polynomial-Time Solvable Cases

-Second, assume that the maximum degree of~$G$ is three and let~$v$ be a vertex of degree three.
+Second, assume that the maximum degree of~$G$ is~$3$ and let~$v$ be a vertex of degree~$3$.
 If~$G[N[v]]$ is a~$K_4$, then $N[v]$ is a connected component of~$G$ and is removed by Reduction~Rule~\ref{reduc:small-components}.
 Next, assume~$G[N[v]]$ is a diamond, and let~$t$, $u$, and~$w$ denote the neighbors of~$v$ where~$u$ is the other vertex that has degree three in~$G[N[v]]$.
 See Figure~\ref{Figure: Proof monochromatic in linear time} (b) for an example.
-Assume without loss of generality that $u$ is a blue neighbor of~$v$.
-Moreover, one of~$t$ and~$w$, say~$w$, is a red neighbor of~$v$, since otherwise~$\{t,v\}$, and~$\{v,w\}$ form a monochromatic~$P_3$.
+Assume without loss of generality that~$u$ is a blue neighbor of~$v$.
+Then, by Lemma~\ref{lem:deg-bound}, one of~$t$ and~$w$, say~$w$, is a red neighbor of~$v$.
 This implies that~$t$ is a blue neighbor of~$v$, because otherwise~$G[\{ v,w,t\}]$ is a red~$P_3$.
 Consequently,~$t$ is a red neighbor of~$u$ because otherwise~$t$,~$v$, and~$u$ form a blue~$K_3$.
 Hence,~$w$ is a blue neighbor of~$u$ because otherwise~$G[\{ u,w,t\}]$ is a red~$P_3$.
 Altogether, we have that~$t$ and~$w$ each have a red and a blue neighbor in~$\{u,v\}$.
 Since~$N[v]=N[u]$, we have that~$t$ and~$w$ cannot have a neighbor in~$V\setminus N[v]$ as such a neighbor would form a monochromatic~$P_3$ with one of~$u$ and~$v$.
-Hence,~$N[v]$ is a connected component of~$G$ in this case and consequently removed by Reduction Rule~\ref{reduc:small-components} a).
+Hence,~$N[v]$ is a connected component of~$G$ in this case and consequently removed by Reduction Rule~\ref{reduc:small-components}.